vijaybalebail/In-memory-workshop/In_memory/sqlDev/InmemoryPOC.md

 ````
 ![](images/query_string.jpg)

-Now we run this sql report without any session information, it will error out.
-To prevent this, you will either alter the sql and have to_date syntax or change the NLS_DATE_FORMAT. changing the session parameter is better as it would not change the SQL_ID of the query you are running.
+Now run the sql report without any session information, it will error out.
+To prevent this, you can either alter the sql include TO_DATE() syntax or change the NLS_DATE_FORMAT session parameter.
+Changing the session parameter is a better option as it would not change the SQL_ID of the query you are running.

-Next click in the "alter\_session\_stmt" and enter the session information.
+Next click  "alter\_session\_stmt" and enter the following session information.

 ````
 <copy>